ruboto/ruboto/README.md

 <a name="application_generator"></a>
 ### Application generator

-    $ ruboto gen app --package com.yourdomain.whatever --path path/to/where/you/want/the/app --name NameOfApp --target android-version --activity MainActivityName
+    $ ruboto gen app --package com.yourdomain.whatever --path path/to/where/you/want/the/app --name NameOfApp --target android-version --min_sdk another-android-version --activity MainActivityName
-Currently any value but `android-8` will not work.
+Version values must be specified using'android-' and the sdk level number (e.g., android-8 is froyo).

 <a name="class_generator"></a>
 ### Class generator

+Generates a Java class (Activity, Service, or BroadcastReceiver) associated with a specific ruboto script.

     $ ruboto gen class ClassName --name YourObjectName
 Ex:
     $ ruboto gen class BroadcastReceiver --name AwesomenessReceiver

+<a name="callback_generator"></a>
+### Callback generator

+Can subclass any part of the Android API to pass control over to a script when the specified methods are called.
+You can also create classes that implement a single Android interface to pass control over to ruboto.

+* For classes that need subclassing (e.g., PhoneStateListener, SQLiteOpenHelper, View)

+    $ ruboto gen subclass AndroidPackageAndClassName --name YourClassName --method_base all-on-or-none --method_include methods --method_exclude methods
+Ex:
+    $ ruboto gen class android.telephony.PhoneStateListener --name MyPhoneStateListener

+* For interfaces that need implementing (e.g., OnClickListener or SensorListener)

+    $ ruboto gen interface AndroidPackageAndInterfaceName --name YourClassName
+Ex:
+    $ ruboto gen interface android.hardware.SensorListener --name MySensorListener

+Inside your script use:

+    ruboto_import "your.package.MySensorListener"

+Later:

+    # Create the callback object
+    @sensor_listener = MySensorListener.new

+    # Specify the block to call
+    @sensor_listener.handle_sensor_changed do |sensor, values|
+      # Do stuff
+    end

+    # Register the listener

 <a name="packaging_task"></a>
 ### Packaging task